Melbeialy/webapp/README.md

 ## Overview

 This repository is used to create the `elbeialy/webapp` docker image which runs a simple web application.
 The result of running this web application is displaying "Hello Platform Engineering!" on a web browser.

+Details on how the Docker file is created could be found in https://github.com/Melbeialy/webapp/tree/master/webapp

 ## System Requirements
 - Docker Installed.